 Fuel-filler door

-Opening the fuel-filler lid

-Fuel-filler cap3-10
+Fuel-filler cap

 Steering wheel

+5

-Tilt operation
+Tilt operation (if so equipped)

 Sun visors

 Vanity mirrors (if so equipped)

 Mirrors

-Rearview mirror
+Rearview mirror (if so equipped)

 Automatic anti-glare rearview mirror

 (if so equipped)

-Outside mirrors
+Outside mirrors3-16

+Truck box

+Tailgate

+Bed Extender (if so equipped)

+Tie down hooks (if so equipped)

-- Two master keys (black) with transponder chip and chrome NISSAN brand symbol on one side
+- 1. Two master keys (black) with transponder chip and chrome NISSAN brand symbol on one side.

-- 2. Valet key (black) with transponder chip
+- 2. Transponder chip

 - 3. Key number plate

-- 4. Transponder chip

 A key number plate is supplied with your keys.
-Record the key number and keep it in a safe place (such as your wallet), not in the vehicle.
+Record the key number and keep the plate in a safe place (such as your wallet), not in the vehicle.
 If you lose your keys, see a NISSAN dealer for duplicates by using the key number.
 NISSAN does not record key numbers so it is very important to keep track of your key number plate.

 A key number is only necessary when you have lost all keys and do not have one to duplicate from.
 If you still have a key, your NISSAN dealer can duplicate it.

-NISSAN VEHICLE IMMOBILIZER SYSTEM KEYS
+NISSAN VEHICLE IMMOBILIZER SYSTEM KEYS (if so equipped)

-You can only drive your vehicle using the master or valet keys which are registered to the NISSAN Vehicle Immobilizer System components in your vehicle.
-These keys have a transponder chip in the key head.
+You can only drive your vehicle using the master key which is registered to the NISSAN Vehicle Immobilizer System components in your vehicle.
+This key has a transponder chip in the key head.